vladislav-atanassov/VRTOS/README.md

 - Uses RTOS delay functions for timing
 - Demonstrates task scheduling and context switching

-The LED should be togglong every 5 seconds if the RTOS is working correctly.
+The LED should be toggling every 5 seconds if the RTOS is working correctly.

 ## Configuration